 - Chop them roughly and mix them with skin-on, bone-in chicken thighs and roast them with olives and smoked paprika

 A word on jarsYou may as well make a few jars at once.
 Once you get into the rhythm of making them it is easier and quicker to make a few at once.
 And they will last for 2 years so there is no need to worry you’re making too many.
 I had some beautiful reissued vintage green Bell jars so I picked those.
 If you want to keep your pickles for longer than a couple of months, be sure to buy new jars so that they will seal properly.
 If you re-use jars, the seal won’t be airtight and the preserve is more likely to go bad.
-You can buy these jars through my shop.

 For each 1 pint jar you’ll need: